Skylarks Learning

 Return to top of page

 As always do get in touch if you would like to adapt the reading schedule for your child - the course is planned in such a way that the book list can be reduced to suit students who would prefer a lighter reading load.
-Homework is expected to take 2 ½ hours.
+The full homework schedule is expected to take three hours.
+Students will also be provided with optional copywork prompts and grammar tips to incororate into their wider learning.

 Reading will include